jayfallon/smoelt-backend/README.md

 # Smoelt Backend

 This repository works together with the [Smoelt Frontend](https://github.com/jayfallon/smoelt-frontend) to serve as the backend server.
-It runs a [graphql-yoga](https://github.com/prisma/graphql-yoga) server over [Nodemon](https://nodemon.io/) on your localhost which talsk to a [Prisma](https://www.prisma.io/) service connected to a remotely hosted MySql database.
+It runs a [graphql-yoga](https://github.com/prisma/graphql-yoga) server over [Nodemon](https://nodemon.io/) on your localhost which talks to a [Prisma](https://www.prisma.io/) service connected to a remotely hosted MySql database.

 In order to connect the service, you will need the `variables.env` file located in the root folder of the repository.
 Normally, this file would not be included but for presentation purposes I have done so.